TCI has two outstanding programs for professional climbers.

 Most of our students have never climbed a tree with a rope and saddle.
-No worries.
+No worries!
 First you'll learn and practice everything you need to climb safely.
 Then we'll teach you more advanced techniques and skills that are used daily on the job.
 While some theory is taught, our emphasis is on practical, hands–on training.
 Most of your class time is spent in or under a tree.
 And, due to our small class size, you'll get plenty of individual help.

 Download the Tree Worker Program Outline

 TCI's Tree Worker Program instructors are known for their vast knowledge and experience, patience, and ability to communicate clearly.
+Remember to bring your sense of humor -- you can expect to laugh alot while you're learning!

-With that in mind, TCI has the following cancellation policy: If your plans change and you need to cancel, you must call us at least three weeks ahead of time.
+If you need to cancel, you must call us at least three weeks ahead of time.
 (We prefer to know as soon as you know.)
+The vast majority of our students come from out-of state or from another country.
 This gives someone on our waiting list enough time to make travel and personal arrangements to take the course.
 We will refund your deposit minus a $50 cancellation fee.

-If you cancel fewer than three weeks ahead of time, you will forfeit your entire deposit unless you or we are able to fill your slot with someone else.
+If you cancel fewer than three weeks ahead of time, you will forfeit your entire deposit unless you are able to fill your slot with someone else.
 In that case, we may refund your deposit minus a $50 cancellation fee.

 In the event of a health or family emergency (for which we may require documentation), we will refund your tuition deposit minus a $50 cancellation fee.